bombasticSlacks/3-skill/Movement.md

 ### Impossible
 The location isn't reachable in a timely manner.
 You should instead try to move towards it, but more narrative work needs to be done to get to it.

-As a [GM](How-To-Play#GM) try to avoid making situations and locations where things are impossible to reach.
+As a [Game Master](Game/Core/Terminology#Game%20Master) try to avoid making situations and locations where things are impossible to reach.
 Impossible should also include suggestions for more approachable milestones.

 ### Approximating Distance
 Distances shouldn't be set in stone, it should be flexible based on your characters' movement and the timescale of the current events.
 However, the following guidelines are provided.